I am currently with Cisco's Innovation Labs, and work in the Network Analytics Team.

 I am a Ph.D. candidate in Electrical and Systems Engineering Department of University of Pennsylvania.
 My Ph.D. advisor is Dr. Roch Guerin.
 Before joining the Ph.D. program at UPenn, I received my B.Sc. from the Electrical Engineering Department of Sharif University of Technology.

 My research interests encompass anything related to Networks, from the Internet to social and economical networks.
 I am also enthusiastic about Collecting and Analyzing data is another area that I am interested in; that is why, in my first Ph.D. project, I collected/analyzed the largest dataset on IPv6 adoption by web sites, and IPv6 performance in web access (you can find it here).
 I am enthusiastic about Modeling real-world phenomena, and validating them using Big Data.
 I am also interested in Game Theory and its applications in network sciences lie within my research interests.
-I have spent the last 5 years investigating how protocols and layered ecosystems evolve.
-IPv6 adoption was one of these protocols, but I have not limited myself to it and in an ongoing project, trying to understand the role of initial design in evolution of a general layered ecosystem, and want to come up with a set of principles for evolvability of protocols.
+I have spent the last five years investigating how protocols and layered ecosystems evolve.
+IPv6 adoption was one of these protocols, but I have not limited myself to that and in an ongoing project, we are trying to understand the role of initial design in evolution of a general layered ecosystem, and want to come up with a set of principles for evolvability of protocols.

 Here, I post useful resources, mostly related to my own research.